Version: 1.2

 - Delete Personal Data and certify deletion in writing

-11. California Consumer Privacy Act (CCPA)
+11. California Consumer Privacy Act (CCPA/CPRA)

-To the extent Customer is subject to the CCPA and FreshGuard Processes Personal Information (as defined by CCPA) on Customer's behalf:
+To the extent Customer is subject to the California Consumer Privacy Act (CCPA) or California Privacy Rights Act (CPRA) and FreshGuard Processes Personal Information (as defined by CCPA/CPRA) on Customer’s behalf:[web:34][web:37][web:40]

-- FreshGuard will not sell Personal Information
+- FreshGuard will not sell or share Personal Information as those terms are defined under CCPA/CPRA

 12. Liability